 Boat ride in Pichola lake near city Palace Udaipur city

-You must be thinking, what took me so long to write a post about my hometown?
+You must be thinking, what took me so long to write a blog post about my hometown?
 I had been waiting, waiting, and waiting.
 For something special!!
 And well, my 50th blog (Yayy, I am really glad) post seemed like the perfect moment to introduce you to my beautiful city!
 So what comes to your mind when you think of Rajasthan?
 Deserts!!
 Right?
-Make a visit to Udaipur and you will be left surprised.
+Make a visit to the Udaipur City and you will be left surprised.
 With lush green surroundings of Aravalli mountains, Udaipur is a home to many lakes; Pichola lake, Fatehsagar lake, Swaroopsagar lake, Badi lake to name a few.

 Udaipur city as seen from Neemach Mata Temple